Grid specification

 simulation domain.
 For each coordinate specified under keyword

-$regions there must exist a grid line.
+there must exist a grid line.
 In

 addition to these, one is allowed to specify extra grid lines.
 At material

-boundaries there must be a grid line.
+boundaries there must be a grid line (or a grid line determined by an

 Grid lines (nodes) between explicitly defined grid lines